 What if I have been asked to have a blood test?

 If a GP has asked you to have an urgent blood test, they will have alerted the reception desk that you will need to be allowed to enter the surgery to collect the blood form, which you should do.
 If the blood test is not urgent, the blood form will be sent to you in the post.

-To minimise the risk, it is best if you go to the Pathology Dept at NTGH (Rake Lane) Monday – Friday 8-10am to have the test done.
+To minimise the risk, it is best if you go to the Pathology Dept at NTGH (Rake Lane): 8am – 9am: patients of working age ONLY; 9am – 12pm: all other patients – the last admission time is 11:40am.
 You do not need an appointment.
 If you are not able to do this please telephone reception.

 Do I need to collect a form to have an x-ray, ultrasound, CT scan or ECG?